-Fall needle drop is most noticeable when several trees start to lose their needles at the same time, which is not uncommon since it is a seasonal process.
+The needle drop is most noticeable when several trees start to lose their needles at the same time, which is not uncommon as it is a seasonal process.
 It can be a startling sight, but it's a normal one for most evergreens.
-The inner most needles will turn yellow while outer needles stay bright green.
+The innermost needles will turn yellow while outer needles stay bright green.
 The yellow needles eventually drop and carpet the ground around the tree.
 Older needles also might turn red or brown before dropping.

 Different types of evergreens will drop their needles at different rates.
-For instance, most pines will shed every 2--5 years, while spruce trees hang on to them for 5--7.
+For instance, most pine trees shed their needles every two to five years while spruce trees hang on to them for five to seven years.

 Eastern white pines can show their shedding dramatically.
-They tend to carry 3 years worth of needle growth during the growing season and drop the oldest year's needles just before winter; sometimes the 2 oldest years' needles.
-This can leave you with a sparse looking tree, with yellow needles throughout.
-It can take another season before the tree starts looking lush and green again.
+They tend to carry three years' worth of needle growth during the growing season and drop the oldest year's (or two years') needles just before winter.
+This can leave you with a sparse-looking tree with yellow needles throughout.
+And it can take another season before the tree starts looking lush and green again.

-Other pines, like the Austrian and Scotch pines, hang onto their needles for at least 3 years.
+Other pines, such as the Austrian pine and Scotch pine, hang on to their needles for at least three years.
 This means there will be enough green needles on the trees to virtually hide the loss of the yellow needles.

-Yellow needles early in the season and the yellowing of newer growth are different stories.
-If that should happen, look for other causes besides normal needle drop that could be causing the desiccation, such as drought, insects, such as spider mites, or other symptoms on the needles, bark, and roots that could be causing desiccation.
+Yellow needles early in the growing season and the yellowing of newer growth are different stories.
+If that should happen, look for other causes besides normal needle drop that could be causing the desiccation, such as drought or insect infestation.

-If you see signs of yellowing in isolated portions of a tree, or if it starts in an isolated spot and starts to spread slowly, you should gather some needles and a couple of small branches and take them to your local cooperative extension or a good nursery and have them take a look for signs of disease or pests.
+If you see signs of yellowing in isolated portions of a tree, or if yellowing starts in an isolated spot and slowly spreads, gather some needles and a couple of small branches to take to your local cooperative extension or a good nursery.
+Have an expert look for signs of diseases or pests.